1

 4. Enter the required information.

-Once an employer has registered, the employer can file W-2s electronically through the same website at Colorado.gov/RevenueOnline by clicking the same hyperlink to “Submit Year-End Withholding.”
+Once an employer has registered, the employer can file W-2s electronically through Revenue Online by clicking the same hyperlink to “Submit Year-End Withholding.”
 The employer can either manually enter W-2 information by clicking “Submit a Manual Withholding File” or can upload an electronic file in a .txt format by clicking “Submit a Withholding File Attachment.”
-Specification for the electronic file can be found in Appendix A of this publication.
+For specification for the electronic filing of W-2s, please visit Withholding Forms and Instructions.

 Correcting errors on W-2s

-If a W-2 issued by an employer does not report the correct amount of Colorado wages or Colorado wage withholding, the employer is required to furnish both the employee and the Department with a corrected W‑2 (IRS Form W-2c) reporting the correct amounts of wages and withholding.
-The corrected W-2 must be provided to both the employee and the Department in the time provided under federal law for correcting W‑2s, generally by January 31st.
+If a W-2 issued by an employer does not report the correct amount of Colorado wages or Colorado wage withholding, the employer is required to furnish both the employee and the Department with a corrected W 2 (IRS Form W-2c) reporting the correct amounts of wages and withholding.
+The corrected W-2 must be provided to both the employee and the Department in the time provided under federal law for correcting W 2s, generally by January 31st.
 Corrected W-2s should be mailed to the Department, along with a cover letter, to:

 Colorado Department of Revenue